What is Rebound Headache (Medication Overuse Headache)?

 Chronic daily headache refers to 15-30 days of headache per month on average for 3 or more months.
 The most common cause of chronic daily headache is typically episodic migraine which has evolved into chronic migraine, in which at least 8 days out of those 15-30 days per month have migrainous characteristics (throbbiness, throbby, pounding, pulsating pain with nausea and/or sensitivity to light (photophobia) and sound (phonophobia)).

-Once someone is stuck in the rut of chronic daily headache from chronic migraine and rebound headache/MOH, it can be very challenging to pull them back out of this cycle, and the rebound/MOH must be eliminated before improvement can occur.
+Once someone is stuck in the rut of chronic daily headache from chronic migraine and rebound headache, it can be very challenging and frustrating to pull them back out of this cycle, and the medication overuse must be eliminated with detoxification before improvement can begin to occur.
+Until detox happens from the overused pain medicines, the chronic migraine and chronic daily headaches will not have a chance to improve.

-In addition, preventative medications (daily medicines used to lessen the frequency and/or severity of headaches) and abortive (“as-needed” at headache onset) pain medications generally become less effective in the setting of rebound/MOH.
+In a rebound headache cycle, preventative medications (daily medicines used to lessen the frequency and/or severity of headaches) and abortive (“as-needed” at headache onset) pain medications become less effective.
+So improvement of chronic migraine hinges on successfully detoxing from the overused medications.

-Research has shown that medication overuse can transform episodic migraine (0-14 days of headache per month) to chronic migraine (15-30 days of headache per month) if the following medications are used at the following frequencies:
+Research has shown that medication overuse can transform episodic migraine (0-14 days of headache per month) to chronic migraine (15-30 days of headache per month) if the following medications are used at the following frequencies (in general):

 Greater than 10 days per month for 2 or more consecutive months of over the counter (OTC) pain medications (Tylenol, Excedrin, Acetaminophen, Aleve, Naproxen, Motrin, Advil, Ibuprofen, or other non-steroidal anti-inflammatories (NSAIDs)).